antonwierenga/activemq-cli/README.md

 # activemq-cli
-Command Line Interface to interact with the Apache ActiveMQ message broker using OpenWire/JMX.
+Command-line interface to interact with the Apache ActiveMQ message broker using OpenWire/JMX.